Canon G5 X vs SL2

 - More compact: Is smaller (112x76mm vs 122x93mm) and thus needs less room in the bag.

-- Sharper images: Has hand-shake reducing image stabilization build-in.
+- Sharper images: Has hand-shake reducing image stabilization built-in.

 - More heavily discounted: Has been on the market for longer (launched in October 2015).

-Reasons to prefer the Canon EOS Rebel SL2:
+Advantages of the Canon EOS Rebel SL2:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.